mitranim/wordplay/readme.md

 rodemap (a path well traveled?) © M

-accownting (🐄🧮) © LR
+accownting (🐄🧮) © VA

-acheesements (when you find an easy but fair way) © LR
+acheesements (when you find an easy but fair way) © VA

-acheatments (not earned fairly) © LR
+acheatments (not earned fairly) © VA

 labratory (where lab 🐀 are studied 🔬) © M